 - Expensive and needs dedicated venting or a fume purifier.

 When your hobby turns into orders, the xTool P2 is the machine that keeps up.
 The 55W CO2 source cuts thick acrylic and wood far faster than any diode, and the dual-camera workflow makes batching dozens of parts on a sheet genuinely quick.
 It’s a real investment, but for sign shops, acrylic fabricators, and busy craft businesses it pays for itself in throughput.
-See our best laser engraver for small business guide for the full business comparison.
+See our best laser engraver for small business guide for the full business comparison, or our best CO2 laser engraver roundup to compare the P2S against the OMTech Polar, Gweike Cloud, and Glowforge head to head.

 4. Atomstack A20 Pro — Best Budget